Forge Board Chairman

-Outside of his time at Heritage, Dan has a long history of working in the conservative movement, both inside and outside of government.
-He has worked in influential positions in several non-profit conservative organizations, including the American Energy Alliance, a free market energy advocacy group.
-His time in government included several years working as a senior staffer on Capitol Hill, serving a Member of the House Natural Resources Committee, and as a political appointee in George W. Bush administration at the Department of the Interior under Dirk Kempthorne.
+He has a long history of working in the conservative movement.
+He has worked for several non-profit conservative organizations, including the American Energy Alliance, a free market energy advocacy group.
+His time in government included an earlier period working as the Legislative Director to Congressman Doug Lamborn of Colorado, and as a political appointee in George W. Bush administration at the Department of the Interior under Secretary Dirk Kempthorne.
 He started his career as an intern in Vice President Dick Cheney’s office.
-Originally from the Buckeye State, Dan graduated from Malone College (now University) in Canton, Ohio.
-He and his wife Rae-Lynn now reside in Alexandria, VA.
+Originally from the Buckeye State, Dan graduated from Malone College in Canton, Ohio.
+He resides in Alexandria, VA with his wife Rae-Lynn and daughter Adaline.